3 Reasons to Include Fruits and Vegetables in Your Diet

 They are an excellent source of fibre, which is critical to healthy digestion.
 They also help in lowering your cholesterol.
-Eating fruits and vegetables will keep you full, thus cutting down on your food cravings.
-This in turn will help you lose weight.
+Eating fruits and vegetables will keep you full, helping you cut down on your food cravings.
+This in turn may aid in weight loss.

 Packed with vitamins and minerals:

-You should include vegetables and fruits in your diet because they provide you with potassium, which helps in maintaining a healthy blood pressure; folate, which is important for expectant mothers to help prevent spina bifida; Vitamin A, which is good for the eyes and Vitamin C, which helps in absorption of iron.
+You should include vegetables and fruits in your diet because they provide you with many micronutrients, including:potassium, which helps in maintaining a healthy blood pressure; folate, which is important for expectant mothers to help prevent spina bifida; Vitamin A, which is good for the eyes and Vitamin C, which helps in absorption of iron.

 Low in fats and calories:

 As fruits and vegetables are low in fats and calories, they help in maintaining a healthy weight.